GitTools/GitVersion/docs/input/docs/configuration.md

 When `release-2.0.0` is merged into master, we want master to build `2.0.0`.
-If `release-2.0.0` is merged into develop we want it to build `2.1.0`, this option prevents incrementing after a versioned branch is merged
+If `release-2.0.0` is merged into develop we want it to build `2.1.0`, this option prevents incrementing after a versioned branch is merged.

+In a GitFlow-based repository, setting this option can have implications on the `CommitsSinceVersionSource` output variable.
+It can rule out a potentially better version source proposed by the `MergeMessageBaseVersionStrategy`.
+For more details and an in-depth analysis, please see the discussion [here](https://github.com/GitTools/GitVersion/pull/2506#issuecomment-754754037).

 ### tag-number-pattern